oconnor663/bao/README.md

 than the original. `bao hash --encoded` can quickly extract the root hash from the encoded file, the same result as running `bao hash` on the original content.
-Given that hash, `bao decode` will stream verified content bytes from the encoded file, with an optional seek offset.
+Given that hash, `bao decode` will stream verified content bytes from the encoded file, with an optional start offset.

 `bao slice` takes a start offset and a length of content bytes to read and extracts the parts of an encoded file needed to read just those